mayachen19/Shortlab4/README.md

+# Shortlab4
-# Shortlab4A line I wrote using the shell on my local computer
+A line I wrote using the shell on my local computer